Table of Contents

 The energy sector thrives on striking the best balance between cost and service.
 The vast majority of power plants or suppliers have a firm grasp of when demand is higher or lower.
 However, by using data intelligence software, companies can make energy provisions more efficient while driving down costs.
 By drilling down into historical demand, power plants can now predict minute-by-minute, hour-by-hour energy demands, according to factors such as the season and time of day, using this information to provide the exact quantity of energy required for specific purposes.

-To demonstrate the value of data intelligence tools in the energy sector, here’s our energy management dashboard for reference.
+To demonstrate the value of data intelligence technologies in the energy sector, here’s our energy management dashboard for reference.

 **click to enlarge**